NBKRTM/NebykovSummary/README.md

 Hello!
-I'm Artem Nebykov, an aspiring python developer looking to start my career in this field.
+I'm Artem Nebykov, and i am a python developer.
-In this repository, I have provided my resume and samples of my projects so that you can better understand my experience and skills.
+In this repository you will find my CV as well as sample projects I have developed so you can appreciate my experience and skills in this area.

 My CV includes the following sections: